EternalGoldenBraid/daily/README.md

 ## Project Status

 A minimal web interface is up and running [here](http://dailyapp.eu.pythonanywhere.com/) using pythonanywhere.
-The application currently only supports adding data for a single user.
 A demo account is available with username: demo, password: demo

 ## Installation and Setup Instructions